 - Isotope dilution: In this test, a person drinks water that contains isotopes and then provides samples of bodily fluids.
 These samples give a doctor information on the individual’s body composition.

-BMI is one of the tools that individuals and doctors can use to determine a person’s risk of certain diseases, such as diabetes, heart disease, and stroke.
-However, it has some drawbacks.
+BMI is one of the tools that individuals can use to determine a person’s risk of certain diseases, such as diabetes, heart disease, and stroke.

-For women, body fat percentages change over time.
+Body fat percentage, bone density, and muscle mass can all change over time.
 As BMI does not measure body fat specifically, it may not provide someone with all the information that they need about their risk for these diseases.